dfosco/dfosco.github.io/_works/this-site.md

 ---

-This website is my playground.
-Here I [write whatever I feel like](/notes), use a shit-ton of flexbox and don't give a crap about IE.
+This website is my sandbox.
+Here I [write whatever I feel like](/notes), use a bunch of flexbox and don't give a single crap about IE.

 It's powered by Jekyll (I'm [a huge nerd about it](http://stackoverflow.com/questions/30205465/jekyll-including-a-post-inside-another-post/30231142#30231142) whenever I can) on Github Pages and uses the [Bourbon](http://bourbon.io/) & [Neat](http://neat.bourbon.io/) Sass libraries.